Last updated in November 2018

 - Serves all residents living in the city of Sausalito and the Floating Homes community

-- Transportation, friendly check-ins, healthcare help, one-call support for information and referrals, errand help, technology assistance, social events, social clubs, discounts for local businesses
+- Transportation, friendly check-ins, healthcare help, one-call support for information and referrals, errand help, technology assistance, social events, social clubs, discounts

 - Household membership: $200 annually